nsreeni07/Oscar/JOURNAL.md

 # April 26: CAD Model Revamp and Updated Dossier

-I spent some time today cleaning up my Onshape assembly because the older versions had parts spread across multiple files, and everything felt kind of disconnected.
-My main goal was to make sure the assembly itself was organized and that the mate relationships between the plates, arms, and other components all worked correctly.
-I still need to bring the motor mount over from a different file and merge it into the main assembly, but other than that, the overall geometry is pretty much where I want it to be.

-Right now, the frame uses a 4 mm bottom plate, which is a little thicker than normal since I'm using 3D-printed PETG instead of stronger carbon fiber.
-It also has a 3 mm top plate and 15 × 15 mm square arm tubes.
-The motor mounts are 3D-printed PETG brackets with heat-set M3 inserts, so when the motors are bolted on, the screws thread into metal instead of plastic, which makes the mounting much more durable.
+My primary concern was to make the organization of my Onshape assembly by bringing together all the previous files, which had been separated and also correcting all the mates of the plates, arms, and all other components.
+The basic geometry of the whole frame is almost done except for the motor mount, which I need to bring in from another file.
+In my current design, I have used a 4 mm bottom plate, a 3 mm top plate, and 15 × 15 mm square arm tubes.
+As I am going to use 3D printed PETG in place of carbon fiber in my prototype, I have made the plate thicker for extra support.

 ![Full CAD Model](https://github.com/user-attachments/assets/28d806ec-79f9-47fb-9391-9f5ed72f6bb4)